San Mateo AYSO

 · Another spectator on your team begins to berate an official?
 (Remind them that they are in a Kids Zone and they need to act appropriately and honor the game)

 Open Registration days are held in April or May each year.
 Late Registration starts immediately following the last open registration session.
-The fee for 2012 is $90 per player.
-Financial assistance is limited and only available at Open Registration.
+The fee for 2013 is $90 per player.
+Financial assistance is limited and only available at the walk-in Open Registration.

 Early Volunteer registration begins in January.
 This registration is for Coaches, Referees, Field Liners and Board Members who have committed to attend training sessions and fulfilling their volunteer duties.
 All early registered volunteers who complete their required training are allowed to register their children through an early registration process.